 NI Water is calling for urgent action from everyone to reduce their water usage immediately.

-Due to the hot weather and demand from people at home due to Covid-19 restrictions, demand is outstripping supply.
-NI Water says that they need to ensure everyone has sufficient water for hygiene and hand washing.
+Due to the hot weather and people holidaying at home, demand is outstripping supply.
+We need to ensure everyone has sufficient water for hygiene and daily use.

-“Yesterday we put 705 million litres of water into our distribution system, this is 120 million litres more than normal.
+“Yesterday we put 695 million litres of water into our distribution system, this is over 120 million litres more than normal.

-“We are asking our customers to help us, especially over the next few days where the temperature will continue to be above 20 degrees.
-We know from the increase in our night usage some customers are leaving sprinklers and hose on overnight, please stop.
+“We are asking our customers to help us, especially over the next few days when temperatures continue to be high.
+We know from the increase in our night usage some customers are leaving sprinklers and hoses on overnight, please stop.

 “We want everyone to enjoy their home and garden, we just need people to think about how they use their water and if what they are doing is essential.”